Saravanansj/Documentsofstock/README.md

 # Stock Price Prediction

+## Disclaimer
+The solutions and implementations in this project are provided based on my knowledge and online references.
+They may not be fully correct or complete, so please **review and verify them before use**.
+Feedback, suggestions, reports of mistakes, and ideas for improvement are always welcome to help enhance the project.

 ## Introduction

 This code is designed to build a predictive model for determining whether to buy or not buy Microsoft stock based on historical stock price data.
 It encompasses data preprocessing, feature engineering, model training, and evaluation.
 The code employs various machine learning algorithms and focuses on ROC AUC as the primary evaluation metric.